jelkuweiss/many-ion-saha-equation/README.md

 elements.

 # Unit Convention
-Given that the code will be mainly used for solar studies, the input data will be assumed to be in CGS units (cm-g-s).
+Given that the code will be mainly used for solar studies, the input data will be assumed to be in CGS units (cm-g-s) and the temperature is assumed in Kelvin.
 The code will then convert it into natural units (hbar = c = kb = 1).
 It is important to stick to these units because some of the computations include mass which is provided in the code dictionary in natural units (1Da = 9.3289e8 eV).